microsoft/healthcare-apis-samples/src/FhirDataIngestionTool/docs/technical/fhir-bundle-file-generation.md

 ## Posting Bundles files to FHIR server

-We're using `Azure API for FHIR` as a server.
-And Azure API for FHIR is a REST API.
+We're using `Healthcare APIs` as a server.
+And Healthcare APIs is a REST API.
 So we're using `POST` method to post the bundle file to FHIR server.
 This API is currently not supporting `transaction` method.
 Instead of `transaction` we use `batch` method.
 The difference between both is on how the data will be processed:

 * In the case of `transaction`, if one element fails, all the bundle fails
 * In the case of `batch`, it will upload anything valid and won't upload the failed one